 - Co-sign – If you have no credit history, it is often a good idea to have a co-signer on a loan to lower your payments, such as a parent or someone you know who has a good credit history.
 This will help you build your credit rating but will place added pressure on you to pay your bills on time as any defaults will reflect on both you and the co-signer.

-As FCA-regulated companies and signatories to the site Code of Conduct, our advertisers have to perform a credit check before completing a lease agreement.
+As FCA-regulated companies and signatories to the Leasing.com Code of Conduct, all our advertisers have to perform a credit check before completing a lease agreement.
 This is necessary to protect both you and the leasing company.

 We can’t comment on individual cases, but those with poor credit may find it harder to be accepted.
 If you are unsure, the best course of action would be to find a deal you like, contact the advertiser and explain the situation.

 With some major leasing companies running at a current finance rejection rate of up to 40%, it is easy to see why companies that provide so-called ‘non-status’ car leasing products are seeing a greater share of the market place year on year.
 Non-status simply means that each case is dealt with by a specialist on a case-by-case basis and not just run through a computer program.